 The Hollywood Reporter recently pointed out the obvious; even Jennifer Lawrence can’t open a movie.
 Studios don’t look to big star names any longer, but to brands like Marvel.

-I’ve always thought superhero, or comic book movie blockbusters were empty calories.
+I’ve always thought superhero, or comic book blockbusters, were empty calories.
 Unpopular I know, but Marvel makes me feel like I overindulged on Haribo candy (and the DCEU feels like toothache).

-New king T’Challa is no flashy show-off à la Tony Stark, even if his royal duties include dressing up like a panther.
-He’s a noble character haunted by the death of his father and torn between protecting his people and overcoming his nation’s isolationism.
+New king T’Challa isn’t a flashy show-off à la Tony Stark, even if his royal duties include dressing up like a panther.
+A noble character haunted by his father’s death, he’s trying to protect his people at the same time as overcoming his nation’s isolationism.

-It’s a credit to Chadwick Boseman that his graceful performance doesn’t get blasted off the screen by Michael B. Jordan’s swaggering, vicious Killmonger, who wants to swipe the throne and the panther suit, and lead the country in a more hawkish direction.
+It’s to Chadwick Boseman’s credit that he doesn’t get blasted off the screen by Michael B. Jordan’s swaggering, vicious Killmonger, who wants to swipe the throne and the panther suit, planning to lead the country in a more hawkish direction.

-Killmonger might even have clawed his way into the Top Ten Movie Villains of All Time.
-Because the superhero is king, the superhero is the brand, but the performances are key.
-If Hollywood is committed to saving the endangered species of the mega-movie star, it won’t find a better candidate!
+Killmonger might even claw his way into the Top Ten Movie Villains of All Time.
+Because the superhero is king, the superhero is the brand, but the performances should be key.
+If Hollywood is committed to saving the endangered species of the mega-movie star, it won’t find a better candidate.